westmany/avestruz/README.md

-[Atenção] Até a data: Wed May 11 23:53:56 UTC 2022, nenhum avestruz dominou o mundo!
+[Atenção] Até a data: Thu May 12 01:01:53 UTC 2022, nenhum avestruz dominou o mundo!